pscholl/grtool/doc/score.md

     left_swipe        1.000000          0.666667          0.800000
                      0.75/0.25       0.833333/0.166    0.733333/0.066

 We have four lines of input, i.e. four predictions in total that need to be scored.
 They are made of a left_swipe, right_swipe label.
 The left hand side of the input is the ground truth label, which is gathered by a wizard-of-oz like system, and the right hand side is the prediction of the model.
 You can see that we have one misclassification on line two, which is reflected in the recall, precision and F-score, as well as in the confusion matrix.
-Reporting of some scores can be turned off by providing the corresponding parameter:
+Reporting of the overall scores (and leaving only the confusion matrix) can be turned off.

     echo "right_swipe right_swipe
     > right_swipe left_swipe
     > left_swipe  left_swipe
-    > left_swipe  left_swipe" | grt score -r -p -F 0
+    > left_swipe  left_swipe" | grt score -n
     None          right_swipe   left_swipe
     ------------ ------------- ------------
     right_swipe        1